top of page

 ABOUT

-Aurélie Webb is a British composer based in the UK and New York.
+Aurélie Webb is a British composer based in the UK and LA.
 Specialising in scores for film and live performance, her eclectic, original yet accessible work bears the influence of music as wide-ranging as American minimalism and Ralph Vaughan Williams, Radiohead and David Bowie.
-She was recently the subject of the first Composer Spotlight of the Women Composers’ Forum (now the

 NBG_4201.jpg